vascopereiraa/Virus-Propagation/README.md

 ## Usage
 In order to run the program as it is I recommend to use [Apache NetBeans](https://netbeans.apache.org/download/nb120/nb120.html) with the C/C++ extension

+## Files
+In the repository, along with the source code I have text files and binary files, them are used to run the code.\
+The population to fill the linked list is saved in text files and the spaces are stored in the binary files.